nwjs/chromium.src/docs/linux/build_instructions.md

 ENV PATH="/depot_tools:${PATH}"

 # Configure git for safe.directory
-RUN git config --global --add safe.directory /depot_tools
+RUN git config --global --add safe.directory /depot_tools && \
+    git config --global --add safe.directory /chromium/src

-# Set the working directory to the existing Chromium source directory
+# Set the working directory to the existing Chromium source directory.
-WORKDIR /chromium/src # Default directory, can be just /chromium
+# This can be either "/chromium/src" or "/chromium".
+WORKDIR /chromium/src

 # Expose any necessary ports (if needed)
 # EXPOSE 8080
 RUN useradd -u 1000 chrom-d

-USER chrom-d # Create normal user with name "chrom-d".
-Optional and you can use root but not advised.
+# Create normal user with name "chrom-d".
+Optional and you can use root but
+# not advised.
+USER chrom-d

 # Start Chromium Builder "chrom-d" (modify this command as needed)
 # CMD ["autoninja -C out/Default chrome"]